Eliastik/page-shadow/README.md

 Or you can compile it yourself (see Compilation section).

 ### Changelog:

+### Version 2.3 (1/12/2017) :
+* Added the possibility to create a custom theme;
+* Improved the Invert images colors tool: background images are now detected, which greatly improves the rendering of the tool;
+* Bug fixes and adjustments:
+    - Simplified and improved CSS code, which improves the compatibility with some websites (the tool Increase page contrast now target all HTML elements except some exceptions);
+    - The extension now works for local web pages (URLs file://) and for the ftp protocol;
+    - Fixed a bug with the tool Decrease page brightness with some websites;
+    - Updated some software libraries;
+    - Fixed the HTML code of the Advanced settings page;
+    - Others minor adjustments and minor bug fixes.

 ### Version 2.2 (25/10/2017) :
 * Added 5 new themes (10 to 15);